gradle/gradle/design-docs/dependency-management-for-jvm-components.md

   - Build library jars individually using binary lifecycle task
   - `gradle assemble` builds single jar for each library
 - Can combine native and JVM libraries in the same project
-  - `gradle assemble` builds each native library and each jvm library
+  - `gradle assemble` executes lifecycle tasks for each native library and each jvm library

 #### Open issues